MIROC-DOC/model_description/org/md_enorg/p-rad.md

 .

-Continuous absorption of TERM00055 is achieved by using the mixing ratio TERM00056 and incorporating the temperature dependence .
+The continuous absorption of TERM00055 is based on the mixing ratio TERM00056 and incorporates a temperature dependence,

 > EQ=00011.